The Society of Radiologists in Training was founded in 1993 and represents the interests of radiology trainees from the United Kingdom.

 I am extremely passionate about the work trainee led societies do for their members and am delighted to have been elected as the President of The SRT for 2017/18 to continue the hard work in making this society go from strength to strength.

-The society’s ethos is to ‘Foster Excellence in Radiology’ and as President I am working towards making The SRT a society that will be an innovative forum for Radiology Trainees across the UK as well as to establish links and collaborate with colleagues from Radiology subspecialty societies and institutions as well as maintaining existing links with our surgical and medical colleagues to ensure that Radiology remains at the forefront of patient care.
+The society’s ethos is to ‘Foster Excellence in Radiology’ and as President I am working towards making The SRT a dynamic society that will be an innovative forum for Radiology Trainees across the UK.
+We are also collaborating with colleagues from Radiology subspecialty societies/institutions to achieve our educational aims and maintaining existing links with our surgical and medical colleagues to ensure that Radiology remains at the forefront of patient care.

-The SRT is committed to ensuring we provide a stimulating and exciting annual Educational Conference but also to be the first port of call for answering any questions related to training and exams.
+The SRT is committed to ensuring we provide a stimulating and exciting Annual Educational Conference but also to be the first port of call for answering any questions related to training and exams.
+This year we will be working in collaboration with the Junior Radiologists’ Forum (JRF) to reach out to as many radiology trainees as possible to engage with our educational events.
 We have the full support of the Royal College of Radiologists in meeting our objectives and as a committee we are working towards making The SRT an invaluable resource for all radiology trainees and junior doctors who wish to pursue a career in Clinical Radiology.

 Dr. Aliya Mastan